xquevo/nitrogen/README.md

 # nitrogen
 Discord nitro gen

-Chances are extremely low - so low that you should expect to get nothing...
+Chances are extremely low - this is a proof of concept - so low that you should expect to get nothing...

 I made this as I see people download random executables all the time that claim to do the same purpose, but I'm certain lots have lots of harmful stuff hidden in them